Let's Talk Begins Jan 11 for Spring 2021 Semester!

-Appointments are first-come, first-served.
-Students are encouraged to talk about whatever is important to them.
-The counslor will listen closely to your concerns and provide support, perspective, and suggestions for resources.
-If the counselor is busy with a student when you arrive, please knock to let them know you are there and then take a seat outside the door and they will assist you as soon as they can.
+Appointments are first-come, first-serve.
+When the clinician starts the virtual meeting, students will be asked to complete a brief consent form.
+Students are then encouraged to talk about whatever is important to them.
+The clinician will listen closely to your concerns and provide support, perspective, and suggestions for resources.
+If the clinician is busy with a student when you click on the link, you will be automatically placed in a virtual waiting room.
+The clinician will be with you shortly.

-How is Let’s Talk different from services provided a CPS?
+How is Let’s Talk different from counseling services provided at CPS?

-Staff at CPS provide ongoing counseling, which usually consists of weekly or bi-weekly 50 minute appointments.
-Let's Talk is not formal counseling - it is a drop-in service where students can have an informal conversation with a clinician that lasts 10-20 minutes.
+Clinicians at CPS provide ongoing counseling, which usually consists of weekly or bi-weekly 50-minute appointments.
+Let's Talk is not formal counseling - it is a drop-in service where students can have an informal conversation with a clinician from time to time.

 I think I have a problem and counseling could be helpful but I’m unsure.
 Would going to Let’s Talk help me figure this out?

 Yes!
-The counselor will talk you through your issue and help you determine the best way to get help.
-If you feel comfortable with the counselor, it may be possible to meet with them at CPS more regularly, but you may wish to see the first available counselor to expedite your services at the main office.
+The clinician will talk you through your issue and help you determine the best way to get help.
+If you feel comfortable with the clinician, it may be possible to meet with them at CPS more regularly.

 Are Let’s Talk visits confidential?